PDomonkos/Deep_learning_4/README.md

 With the downloaded data, transfer_learning.ipynb can learn.
-The logs of the previous train is also attached: log1.csv contains the results of the first training (layers in the base modell did not learn), log2.csv contains the second learning (some of the top layers could learn).
+The logs of the previous train is also attached:

+  log1.csv contains the results of the first training (layers in the base modell could not learn),

+  log2.csv contains the second learning (some of the top layers could learn).